LibreSolar/libresolar.github.io/src/contact.md

 Telefon: +49 (0) 40 88190988<br/>
 E-Mail: info at libre dot solar<br/>

-*Remark:* We don't answer technical questions via E-Mail.
-Please use the [community platform](https://talk.libre.solar) instead, so that others with similar questions can also find the information.

 ### Vertretung

 Libre Solar Technologies GmbH wird vertreten durch Dr. Martin Jäger.